 Privatisering med staten i ryggen [Privatisation with backing from the state], Arbejderen, 12 January 2013.

-Nedskæringer i SU er forkastelige [Cuts to student state grants are a disgrace], Information, 5 January 2013.
+Nedskæringer i SU er forkastelige [Cuts to student state grants are deplorable], Information, 5 January 2013.

 Student Welfare Mentor, University of the Arts London, Woodland House (2014-15)